aplteam/Tatin/docs/Server-TipsAndTricks.md

 #### Other stuff

-There are some mory ordinary namespace that are used by Tatin
+There are some more ordinary namespace that are used by Tatin

 `Plodder`

-: A fully fledged HTTP server that is bases on Rumba and Conga
+: A fully-fledged HTTP server that is based on Rumba and Conga

 : For details see <https://github.com/aplteam/Plodder>